 Unfortunately, I did not open the device when I made these photos a few years ago.
 So you have to live without a look into the decoder - at least until I find the time to do some additional snapshots.

 Richard Atkinson Richard.Atkinson@cl.cam.ac.uk has made nice photos from both versions of the BTX decoder (yes, there were two versions, and I do have both of them, but I forgot that when I wrote the text above - I'm an old man, please bear with me).
-Have a look at his pictures.
+The link http://student.cusu.cam.ac.uk/~rga24/ is dead - if you know where to find his old page, please let me know.